Income protection insurance covers part of your income if you can’t work because you fall ill, have an accident or are

 Paymentshield offers a range of insurance products including income and mortgage protection.
 The company as a whole is rated 1.5 out of 5 from 51 reviews on Reviewcentre.com.
 Its short-term income protection scheme, IncomeShield, is rated 3 Stars by an independent financial review firm.

-Its income protection insurance includes: cover if you’re self-employed, payout of up to £2,000 a month, you have the option to defer your first 2 months' premium payments, or choose to pay your premiums from the start of your policy for a cheaper monthly premium, 12 or 24 months' benefit period with Accident and Sickness cover.
+Its income protection insurance includes: cover if you’re self-employed, payout of up to £2,000 a month, the option to defer your first 2 months' premium payments or choose to pay your premiums from the start of your policy for a cheaper monthly premium, and 12 or 24 months' benefit period with Accident and Sickness cover.

 Its policy excludes: pre-existing medical conditions, self-inflicted injuries, drug or alcohol abuse, back conditions, mental health issues and stress and voluntary redundancy.

-Its policy accepts self-employed workers; includes accident, sickness and unemployment; and pays out up to 60% of gross income up to £2,500.
+Its policy accepts self-employed workers; includes accident, sickness and unemployment; and pays out up to 65% of gross income up to £2,500 on the 60 days exclusion period option (meaning you cannot claim for unemployment for 60 days following the start date of the policy).

 Synergy Financial Products Limited offers a range of income protection policies.
 Its short-term product is rated 3 Stars out of 5 by an independent financial review firm.